CURRICULUM VITAE (PDF)

 Knowledge gained through personal experience has driven me to focus my teaching and research on identifying, describing, and investigating how and to what end marginalized people are made to appear in works of art and visual materials.
 Being a transgender person in the United States has given me the opportunity to see how current and historic power structures have shaped the experiences of women and gender variant people in the US and, to some extent, beyond.
 As a sibling of a disabled person, I have also gained intimate knowledge of the effects of ableism as it manifests linguistically, in the physical world, and through institutional structures.
 Additionally, I have worked to support myself through school and borrowed a dizzying amount of money to pursue my education.
 As a result, I am deeply committed to addressing works of art and visual materials that activate a range of class experiences, empathetic to the financial difficulties many students face in pursuing education, and invested in making institutions of higher education accessible to people in challenging socioeconomic positions.

-In tandem with my teaching and scholarly pursuits, I also serve on the organizing committee for the Sibling Transformation Project, an international organization rooted in anti-ableist practices and committed to supporting adult siblings of disabled people in becoming strong advocates for themselves and their families, and their communities.
+In tandem with my teaching and scholarly pursuits, I also serve on the organizing committee for the Sibling Transformation Project, an international organization rooted in anti-ableist practices and committed to supporting cohorts of adult siblings of disabled people in becoming strong advocates for themselves and their families, and their communities.
 To find out more about the Sibling Transformation Project, please see the project website.

 Stanford University, Department of Art and Art History